swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 Source-breaking changes to Swift were first staged behind the now obsolete Swift 3 language mode.
-Each successive major release has since included a correponding language mode, using the previous language mode as the default to maximize source compatibility.
+Each successive major release has since included a corresponding language mode, using the previous language mode as the default to maximize source compatibility.
 For example, Swift 6 compilers operate in the Swift 5 language mode by default.